Our experts recommend:

 When do I need gap insurance?

-Ultimately, gap coverage comes in handy when you are "upside down" on your loan, which means your loan balance exceeds your vehicle's value.
+You need gap insurance if you are "upside down" on your loan, which means your loan balance exceeds your vehicle's value.

 That happens for these reasons:

-• Most cars begin to lose value the second the ink dries and they morph from "new" to "used."
+• Most cars begin to lose value the second the ink dries and they go from "new" to "used."

-• Auto buyers can buy cars with smaller down payments -- or even no down payments.
+• Many people buy cars with a small down payment -- or even no down payment.

 • Some manufacturers let buyers make no payments for an introductory period while the car depreciates.